david-hoffman/Igor-Data-Analysis/README.md

 ##Utilities.ipf
 A set of utilities for the processing of time resolved vibrational spectroscopic data.

+##DataImport.ipf
+Functions designed to import data from a FSRS instrument.
+The LabVIEW programs which generate the data are available [here](https://www.github.com/david-hoffman/FSRS-LabVIEW).

 ##FitFuncs.ipf
 A set of useful fitting functions for the ultrafast spectroscopist.
 Many different kinds of exponentials convoluted with a gaussian instrument response.